 As I’m writing this article, I’m wondering if it’s almost too good to be true.
 These luxurious European vacation rentals are stunning, sustainable and – if you get a few friends together – bizarrely affordable.
 I’m talking less than $100 per person per night for a beautiful villa in Europe with a private pool.

-The word “curated” gets thrown around a lot, but it’s genuinely a fair description for the vacation rentals and villas on Plum Guide.
+When I started researching my guide to the best Airbnb alternatives, one of the most interesting options I found was Plum Guide.
+I know the word “curated” gets thrown around a lot, but it’s genuinely a fair description for the vacation rentals and villas on Plum Guide.

 That means you’ll find unique, well-appointed rental properties with solid customer service and local contacts who are more like concierges.

 One thing that’s missing from Plum Guide, though, is that they don’t currently have a filter to let you find their more sustainable properties.

 So I asked them for a list of all of their vacation homes that have some kind of eco-friendly features – renewable energy, salvaged building materials, rainwater recycling, etc. They kindly obliged, and I started combing through the list and taking notes.

 Most of the properties were on the pricey side.

 But I realized some of their luxurious European villas actually became quite affordable rentals if you filled up all the bedrooms.

 These villas would make ideal destinations for a special-occasion group trip – maybe a relaxing family reunion or a memorable get-away with friends.
 I’ve also added some logistical notes and trip planning ideas to each.
 (I just couldn’t help myself!)

 (For the exclusive, full list of all of Plum Guide’s eco-friendly rental properties, sign up for my email list below and I’ll send you a link (instantly) to view or download it.)